-A California durable power of attorney form is a document that grants someone you choose (the “agent” or “attorney-in-fact”) the legal authority to act and make decisions for you (the “principal”) in the state of California.
+A California durable power of attorney form is a document that grants someone you choose (the “agent” or “attorney-in-fact”) the legal authority to act and make decisions for you (the “principal”).

 Unlike a non-durable power of attorney (POA), a durable power of attorney (DPOA) stays in effect even if the principal becomes incapacitated and unable to make their own decisions.

 This form is sometimes called a durable power of attorney for finances, and it’s used for financial and business matters.
-To grant durable power over medical decisions, you need a California medical power of attorney.
+You need a California medical power of attorney to grant durable power over medical decisions.

 California power of attorney forms can be made durable by including either the following statements or similar language: